Citizen Jake: Development

 Citizen Jake was directed by Mike de Leon.
 De Leon is making his first film in the 21st century having directed the 1999 classic, Bayaning 3rd World.
 De Leon along with Atom Araullo and Noel Pascual wrote the script for the film.
 The trio met regularly to work on the film as early as November 2016.

 Director Mike de Leon said that the title of Citizen Jake is a reference to "the world of citizen journalists, social media and politics" and described the film as a "hybrid film of sorts".
-The film, which he described as a personal, is meant as a tribute to the now defunct LVN Studios which was ran by his grandmother and father.
-He also cite his worry on the recent political gains of the Marcos family as another reason and says that President Rodrigo Duterte believes that the regime of President Ferdinand Marcos was not bad at all.
+The film, which he described as "personal", is meant as a tribute to the now defunct LVN Studios which was run by his grandmother and father.
+He also cites his worry about the recent political gains of the Marcos family as another reason and says that President Rodrigo Duterte believes that the regime of President Ferdinand Marcos was not bad at all.
 De Leon believed that Duterte was aiming to "outdo the dead dictator in his sociopathic quest for absolute power".

 Principal photography

 It was projected that the film's production team would be set up by Christmas of 2016 and it was planned that the principal photography was to start by mid-March to early-April 2017.
 Principal photography began on March 17, 2017, with some scenes shot in Baguio.
 Filming was also made at the director's house in Baguio which was also a filming location of the film, Kung Mangarap Ka’t Magising which starred Christopher de Leon.

-The cinematographer of the film was Dix Buhay while Lorna Sanchez and Martin Mayuga served as assistant director and production manager respectively.
+The cinematographer of the film was Dix Buhay while Lorna Sanchez and Martin Mayuga served as assistant director and production manager, respectively.

-By July 2017, principal photography of Citizen Jake has been finished.
+By July 2017, the principal photography of Citizen Jake has been finished.
 Post-production work was briefly stopped in November 2017 but was later continued.